If you aren’t already offering online rentals, your self-storage business is missing out.

 Adding the option to rent storage units through your website gives you a new channel through which it can capture and convert consumers that you’d likely never touch otherwise.

 2. Turn mountains into mole-hills.

-From rental agreements to automatic payment forms, the amount of paperwork that must be reviewed and managed with a new self-storage customer is substantial.
-Those mountains of paperwork can translate into hours of administrative work for your employees.
+From rental lease agreements to automatic payment forms, the amount of paperwork that must be reviewed and managed with a new self storage customer is substantial.
+Those mountains of paperwork can translate into hours of administrative work for your managers.

 One of the most significant benefits of online booking is document automation.
 By establishing a self-service method of collecting and completing forms online, front-line managers and salespeople can scratch this off their daily to-do list and redirect their time to customer service and other, higher-level job functions.
 All StoragePug websites have the ability for online lease signing!

 3. Prevent lost sales online.

 Believe it or not, many people prefer doing business online.
 No driving to a retail office.
 No parking.
 No waiting in line for service.
 Consumers love the immediate gratification that online booking provides; and chances are, if they aren’t able to buy on their schedule, they’re not buying at all.
 At least not from you.